magv/wq/README.md

 - Run `wq work` on each worker machine in a [tmux] or a [screen] session.

-- Use `wq submit "command"` to submit your jobs.

 [pip]: https://pip.pypa.io/
 [pyenv]: https://github.com/pyenv/pyenv
 [python]: https://www.python.org/